-In this lab you will use Metasploit and the Nessus vulnerability report from the previous lab to exploit and take control of a Windows 10 VM and the Metasploitable VM you scanned in the previous lab.
+In this lab, you will use Metasploit to exploit and take control of a Windows VM and the Metasploitable2 VM you scanned in the previous lab.

 Metasploit is the industry’s most popular exploitation tool.
 According to Sectools.org: